Doctoror/Android-MVPVM-Architecture-Demo/README.md

 [GroupsOverviewPresenter](presentation/src/main/java/com/doctoror/splittor/presentation/groupsoverview/GroupsOverviewPresenter.kt) loads groups domain models by interacting with [ObserveGroupsUseCase](domain/src/main/java/com/doctoror/splittor/domain/groups/ObserveGroupsUseCase.kt), transforms domain models to list item view models by [GroupItemViewModelMapper](presentation/src/main/java/com/doctoror/splittor/presentation/groupsoverview/GroupItemViewModelMapper.kt) and updates the screen view model by [GroupsOverviewViewModelUpdater](presentation/src/main/java/com/doctoror/splittor/presentation/groupsoverview/GroupsOverviewViewModelUpdater.kt)

-ViewModelUpdater is needed because you don't want your presenter to know how to update the view model, as if you try testing it you would have to set up loading and updating all the fields for each scanario.
+*ViewModelUpdater* is needed because you don't want your presenter to know how to update the view model, as if you try testing it you would have to set up loading and updating all the fields for each scanario.
 By extracting the knowledge necessary to update view model you just need to test if a ViewModelUpdater is called.

+### UI layer

+Depends only on *presentation* layer.
+Provides Views or Compose content for *presentation* *ViewModels*.

+This ensures that the *presentation* layer is always agnostic about the View implementation.

+You can easily swap-out *ui* implementations from your *app* module.
+For example, you can create a *ui* module for same view but with a *Data Binding* framework instead of *Compose* and swap a module dependency based on your build type.

 ### Application layer